SalAlba/real-world-node-workbook/README.md

 ![Favorite](images/favorite.png)

 If you check https://hyperapp.netlify.app/ there's a favorite/unfavorite icon.
-In our  simplified version we don't track who liked the article, just the total count.
+In our  simplified version we don't track who favorited the article, just the total count.

 Where would you store the total count of favorites for an article?
 What DB schema modifictions would you make?